-Judges of the Mahoning County Court of Common Pleas take turns appointing the foreman before the start of a grand jury's term.
-The foreman is in charge of the grand jury proceedings and is responsible only to the judge who appoints him or her to the oath to follow the laws of the State of Ohio.
+The judges of the Mahoning County Court of Common Pleas take turns appointing the foreman before the start of a grand jury's term.
+The foreman facilitates the Grand Jury voting process and reports back to the Judge who appointed them.